Description

 Athena 130cc cylinder kit for Honda MTX 80 / MTX 130 / Simson

-The Big Bore Athena 130cc cylinder is one of the cylinders with the largest displacement for Honda MB, MT, MTX 80, MTX 130 and some air-cooled Simson models.
-The premium aluminum cylinder improves torque and power without compromising engine reliability.
+The Athena Big Bore 130cc cylinder is one of the highest displacement options available for Honda MB, MT, MTX 80, MTX 130, and some air-cooled Simson models.
+This high-quality aluminum cylinder delivers a noticeable boost in torque and power—without sacrificing engine reliability.

 Advantages Athena 130 alu kit:

-This kit is designed to optimize performance without having to tune other parts of the engine.
+This kit optimizes performance without having to tune other parts of the engine.
 However, you should readjust the carburetor to get the best out of the Athena kit.

 technical data Athena 130cc cylinder for Honda MTX: